Where To Buy London Dungeon Tickets

 During your visit you will join the Tyrant Boat Ride

 If for any reason your plans change, you can reschedule your visit for free – as long as you do it at least 24 hours before your scheduled visit.
-However, there are no refunds and tickets are not transferrable.
+However, cancellations are not allowed and tickets are not transferrable.

 Whether you buy standard or Any Time tickets, there is a small surcharge for tickets bought on the same day.